-With over three years of Pilates experience, she has a strong passion for Pilates as she believes that it is a diverse and holistic way to rehabilitate clients regardless of their fitness levels, age or injury.
+With over five years of Pilates experience, she has a strong passion for Pilates as she believes it is a diverse and holistic way to rehabilitate clients regardless of their fitness levels, age or injury.
 Zwin is currently running Clinical Rehab Pilates sessions in the Port Melbourne Studio where she individualises her treatment to each patient and their needs.

 She always has a positive frame of mind and a big smile on her face.
 In her free time, you’ll find Zwin going for walks, exploring different areas of Victoria, spending quality time with family and friends, as well as practising Pilates and yoga.
 She also has a strong love for food and travel.

 Sara completed her Master of Physiotherapy degree in 2013 at Curtin University in Perth.
 Prior to this, she obtained a Bachelor’s Degree in Exercise Science from Kennesaw State University, in Atlanta Georgia, USA, whilst on scholarship playing soccer.

 Sara enjoys treating a wide range of musculoskeletal conditions.
 She has a hands on approach to treatment and a strong focus on education and rehabilitation to prevent future injury.
 She aims to ensure her patients completely understand their injury and how to improve their health and function in the long term.
 Sara is an educator / mentor for new physiotherapists and enjoys contributing to their clinical development.